nibarAhmed/DevTools/prepatch_readme.txt

 ### 2023-09-19 (2)

-- Fixed a regression in Battlegrounds where pressing the O key would erroniously announce that there are no anomalies (contributed by Endefx)
+- Fixed a regression in Battlegrounds where pressing the O key would erroneously announce that there are no anomalies (contributed by Endefx)

 ### 2023-09-19